Pranita-2145/DSA_Java/README.md

 Find the maximum profit from a single buy-sell transaction (buy before you sell).
 6. BubbleSort.java = Contains solution for sorting a given array in asending order using bubble sort algorithm.
 7. Selectionsort.java = Contains solution for sorting a given array in asending order using Selection sort algorithm.
+8. Insertionsort.java =  Contains solution for sorting a given array in asending order using Insertion sort algorithm.